-- Visas - Generally, visa is not needed for any stays shorter than 90 days.
+Generally, a visa is not needed for any stays shorter than 90 days.
 Any longer than that, you might have to acquire a visa.
 Make sure your passport is valid for at least 6 months from your planned date of return.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

-- Weather - The Netherlands have a temperate maritime climate due to influences from the North Sea and Atlantic Ocean.
+The Netherlands has a temperate maritime climate due to influences from the North Sea and the Atlantic Ocean.
 This climate is characterized by cool summers and moderate winters.
 Daytime temperatures vary between 2°C and 6°C during winter and between 17°C and 20°C during summer.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to the Netherlands, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to the Netherlands, since it covers not only the costs of medical problems but also theft and loss of valuables.